Credit Default Swap Spread definition

 Credit Default Swap Spread means, for any Interest Period, the rate per annum equal to the credit default swap mid-rate spread of the Company interpolated from the date of determination to the latest Termination Date then in effect (or, if the period from such date of determination to the latest Termination Date then in effect is less than one year, then the one-year credit default swap mid-rate spread of the Company), as provided to the Agent by Markit on the second Business Day prior to the first day of such Interest Period; provided that the Credit Default Swap Spread shall in no event be less than 0.10% or greater than 0.75% and provided, further, that the Credit Default Swap Spread shall be deemed to be 0.75% from and after the latest Termination Date then in effect.
 If for any reason Markit does not timely provide the applicable information for any Interest Period, the Company and the Lenders shall negotiate in good faith for a period of up to 30 days after the Credit Default Swap Spread becomes unavailable (such 30-day period, the “Negotiation Period”) to agree on an alternative method for establishing the Credit Default Swap Spread.
 The Credit Default Swap Spread during the Negotiation Period shall be the spread most recently provided to the Agent by Markit.
 If no such alternative method is agreed upon during the Negotiation Period, the Credit Default Swap Spread at any date of determination subsequent to the end of the Negotiation Period shall be 0.75%.

-Credit Default Swap Spread means, at any CDS Determination Date, the one-year credit default swap spread applicable to Altria’s long-term senior unsecured debt, determined as of the close of business on the Business Day immediately preceding such CDS Determination Date, as reported and interpolated, if applicable, by Markit Group Limited or any successor thereto.
-If on any CDS Determination Date the Credit Default Swap Spread is unavailable, Altria and the Lenders shall negotiate in good faith (for a period of up to thirty days from such date (such thirty-day period, the “Negotiation Period”)) to agree on an alternative method for establishing the Applicable Interest Rate Margin.
-The Applicable Interest Rate Margin for any day that falls during the Negotiation Period shall be based upon the then most recently available quote of the Credit Default Swap Spread.
-If no such alternative method is agreed upon during the Negotiation Period, the Applicable Interest Rate Margin for any day subsequent to the end of the Negotiation Period shall be a rate per annum equal to the “Maximum” set forth in the Applicable Interest Rate Margin pricing grid based upon the ratings by Moody’s and Standard & Poor’s, respectively, applicable on such date to Altria’s long-term senior unsecured debt.
+Credit Default Swap Spread means at any Determination Date, the mid-point credit default swap spread (expressed as a percentage) applicable to senior unsecured debt of the Borrower with a maturity of approximately one year, determined as of the close of business on the domestic Business Day immediately preceding such Determination Date, as reported by Markit Group Ltd. or any successor thereto (“Markit”).
+If at any time the Credit Default Swap Spread is unavailable, the Borrower and the Required Lenders shall negotiate in good faith (for a period of up to thirty days after the Credit Default Swap Spread becomes unavailable (such thirty-day period, the “Negotiation Period”)) to agree on an alternative method for establishing the Applicable Margin for Eurodollar Borrowings.
+The Applicable Margin for Eurodollar Borrowings at any Determination Date thereof which falls during the Negotiation Period shall be based upon the then most recently available quote of the Credit Default Swap Spread.
+If no such alternative method is agreed upon during the Negotiation Period, the Applicable Margin for Eurodollar Borrowings at any Determination Date subsequent to the end of the Negotiation Period shall be a rate per annum equal to the Maximum Applicable Margin currently in effect.

 Credit Default Swap Spread means, for any CDS Spread Determination Date, the one (1) year point on the Borrower’s trading convention credit default swap curve that is the most liquid and/or widely followed credit default swap curve for the Borrower’s senior unsecured obligations as calculated by the Reference Pricing Agent after the close of business on the Business Day immediately preceding the CDS Spread Determination Date as provided by the Reference Pricing Agent to the Administrative Agent and the Borrower; provided that, for any Pricing Level set forth above, (x) if the Credit Default Swap Spread for such Pricing Level exceeds the applicable interest rate “Margin Ceiling” (as set forth above), the Credit Default Swap Spread shall be a percentage per annum equal to such “Margin Ceiling”, and (y) if the Credit Default Swap Spread for such Pricing Level is less than the applicable interest rate “Margin Floor” (as set forth above), the Credit Default Swap Spread shall be a percentage per annum equal to such “Margin Floor”; provided, further, that if such Credit Default Swap Spread is not delivered by the Reference Pricing Agent to the Administrative Agent by 11:00 a.m. on the relevant CDS Spread Determination Date, then the Credit Default Swap Spread applicable to such CDS Spread Determination Date shall be (A) with respect to any Eurodollar Rate Loan, 5.00%, and (B) with respect to any Base Rate Loan or LIBOR Floating Rate Loan, 5.00%.